In This Article

 ✅ Review your current health plan details

-If you’re currently uninsured, you’re not off the hook!
+Note: If you’re currently uninsured, this could be the year you find affordable coverage.
 Plan prices and subsidy amounts change year-to-year.
 There may be affordable plan options available to you that you didn’t see last year, so it’s always worth shopping around.

 ✅ Make a list of your doctors + meds

 Have a list of your preferred providers, specialists, and medications ready to go.
 Doctors constantly change which plans they accept, so you’ll want to call and confirm they’re covered once you find a plan you like.
-While shopping, you can also confirm prescription information by researching your potential insurer’s prescription drug tiers (more info on how to do this here).
+While shopping, you can also confirm prescription information by researching your potential insurer’s prescription drug tiers.

 ✅ Evaluate your current + upcoming health care needs

 Consider some of these questions before diving into plan shopping:

 - How much health care did you use this past year?

 - Did you pay full-price for several doctor visits and prescriptions this year?

 - Have you or a family member been recently diagnosed with a medical condition?